txchen-USTC/Zig-RiR/README.md

 ## Dataset
-We follow the same dataset preprocessing as in [nnFormer](https://github.com/282857341/nnFormer).
-We conducted extensive experiments on five benchmarks: Synapse, BTCV, ACDC, BRaTs, and Decathlon-Lung.
+When dealing with 3D datasets Synapse and ACDC, we follow the same dataset preprocessing as in [nnFormer](https://github.com/282857341/nnFormer).

 The dataset folders for Synapse should be organized as follows: